dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 - **Minimum password length**: Enter the minimum number of digits or characters that the password must have.
 - **Maximum minutes of inactivity before password is required**: Enter the idle time before the user must reenter their password.
 - **Password expiration (days)**: Select the number of days before the password expires, and they must create a new one.
-- **Number of previous passwords to prevent reuse**: Enter the number of previously-used passwords that cannot be used.
+- **Number of previous passwords to prevent reuse**: Enter the number of previously used passwords that cannot be used.
 - **Require password when device returns from idle state (Mobile and Holographic)**: Force users to enter the password every time the device returns from an idle state.

 ### Encryption

-- **Encryption of data storage on a device**: Set this to **Require** so data storage on devices is encrypted.
+- **Encryption of data storage on a device**: Choose **Require** to encrypt data storage on your devices.

 ## Windows Holographic for Business